 The SRJE utility writes all punch output from the host to disk files.
-The 256-byte records from the host contain compressed punch records.
 The SRJE utility creates punch output on disk as 80-byte records or 256-byte records.
-Punch output written as 256-character records resides on the disk in the form that the SRJE utility received the data.
-Punch output written as 80-character records has been decompressed to 256-byte records.
 Punch output on disk can be printed using the \$DCSUP utility, which is described in Chapter 5, or processed by a user-written program.

+Punch output that contains 256-character records resides on the disk in the form that the SRJE utility received the data.
 The SRJE utility requires less disk space and processing time because SNA does not process punch data before it is written to disk. \$DCSUP can print the data or create a disk file with 80-byte records from the 256-byte record file.
-The 80-byte records created by \$DCSUP are the same as the 80-byte records created by \$RJE.
+The 80-byte records created by \$DCSUP are the same as the 80-byte records created by SRJE.